 Principle Reporting Principle 4 - Prioritise areas of rehabilitation and temporary cover to reduce impacts Narrative - how has this been implemented in the last twelve months Companies should prioritise rehabilitation and temporary cover in those areas where leaving land exposed will have the most impact.
 The following areas should be considered to have priority: Areas that have the greatest impact on visual amenity, such as areas that face townships, residences, or the highway Areas that have the potential to generate dust leaving the site Areas that are important for biodiversity, such as rehabilitation adjoining or providing connectivity to remnant vegetation.
 Glencore aims to rehabilitate disturbed areas as soon as practicable to assist in improving amenity and reducing dust impacts.
 As part of the ARLMP, each mine is required to outline its strategy and progress to date to mitigate visual impacts of its mining and infrastructure areas, as well as provide details of progressive rehabilitation and revegetation programs (e.g. biodiversity offset areas) inside and outside mining lease areas.
-Examples of measures undertaken across Glencore mines in 2014 to complement existing measures in place and reduce impacts on priority areas included: - Progressive rehabilitation on outer slopes of overburden dumps at Ravensworth Mine, which are visible from public roads. - Further planting in biodiversity offset areas associated with Glencore's Ravensworth Complex and Mangoola mines. - 135ha of temporary seeding for visual mitigation along Broke and Charlton Roads at Bulga Complex.
-Principle 5 - Meet target for rehabilitation progress identified in the Mining Operations Plan Quantitative - report MOP target and actual rehabilitation Narrative - explanation of performance Each company should meet the annual target for rehabilitation quantity (area) set in the Mining Operations Plans for each of its mines.
-The combined 2014 Mining Operation Plan (MOP) rehabilitation (seeded) target for Glencore's Upper Hunter Valley mines, including Mt Owen, Glendell, Liddell, Ravensworth, Bulga and Mangoola was 333ha.
-The actual seeded area of 323ha for 2014 was slightly below the MOP target.
-Most individual sites exceeded MOP targets with the shortfall being a result of Glendell Mine seeding 61ha against a MOP target of 111ha in 2014.
-However, Glendell has far exceeded MOP targets in previous years and has seeded a cumulative area of 523ha since 2007, far greater than its MOP target of 475ha over the same period.
+Examples of measures undertaken across Glencore mines in 2015 to complement existing measures in place and reduce impacts on priority areas included: - Progressive rehabilitation on outer slopes of overburden dumps at Bulga and Ravensworth Mines, which are visible from public roads. - Further planting in biodiversity offset areas associated with Glencore's Ravensworth Complex and maintenance of existing offset areas at most sites Principle 5 - Meet target for rehabilitation progress identified in the Mining Operations Plan Quantitative - report MOP target and actual rehabilitation Narrative - explanation of performance Each company should meet the annual target for rehabilitation quantity (area) set in the Mining Operations Plans for each of its mines.
+The combined 2015 Mining Operation Plan (MOP) rehabilitation (seeded) target for Glencore's Upper Hunter Valley mines, including Mt Owen, Glendell, Liddell, Ravensworth, Bulga and Mangoola was 315ha.
+The actual seeded area of 336ha for 2015 was 21 ha above this target.
+Most individual sites exceeded MOP targets, with the exception of Glendell Mine seeding 55ha against a MOP target of 61ha in 2015.
+However, Glendell has far exceeded MOP targets in previous years.
 Principle 6 - Set quality targets for rehabilitation in the Mining Operations Plan and implement a monitoring program to measure performance Narrative - summary of quality targets for the various rehabilitation types; and summary of monitoring program scope and status.